Unveiling the directional network behind the financial statements data using volatility constraint correlation: Results

-Thirdly, in Fig. \ref{fig:Directionality}, we can see that operating income is the most influential item, and it affects net income, which finally affects revenue.
-Revenue is the most susceptible item, which is against the calculation order of statement of operation.
-Operatively net income is calculated from operating income, which is calculated from revenue.
-So, the order of influence as the context of income statements calculation are supposed to be from revenue to net income via operating income.
-However, from our analysis, the influence order is different, which implies that operating income rather than revenue should be focused on for a management strategy, which is our third main finding.
+Third, Fig. \ref{fig:Directionality} shows that operating income is the most influential item, affecting net income, which finally affects revenue.
+Revenue is the most susceptible item, which is against the calculation order of the statement of operation.
+Operatively, net income is calculated from operating income, which is calculated from revenue.
+Therefore, the order of influence in the context of income statement calculation is supposed to be in the order of revenue to operating income, and finally to net income.
+However, from our data-driven analysis, the influence order is different, which implies that operating income rather than revenue should be the focus of management strategy, which is our third main finding.